draggeta/blog/content/about/index.md

 ## About me

 I am Tony Fortes Ramos.
 I'm an IT generalist who likes to code and to, within reason, automate all the things.
 I've always been interested in how and why things work.
 I studied pharmaceutics, but just couldn't bring myself to finish it.
-During my studies I started working in IT, which as always been one of my passions.
+During my studies I started working in IT, which has always been one of my passions.
 Grew from  a helpdesk position to administation and now engineering.
 My focus has always been broad and while a lot of techniques and technologies interest me, I nowadays tend to focus on networking, cloud, automation and devops (culture and tools).

 ## About the blog